-Stressing the heart (by exercise or by use of stimulant drugs to make the heart beat faster and more forcibly) can help identify coronary artery disease.
+Stressing the heart (by exercise or by use of stimulant medications to make the heart beat faster and more forcibly) can help identify coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
+The heart muscle needs a constant supply of oxygen-rich blood.
+The coronary... read more .
 In coronary artery disease, blood flow through the coronary arteries (which supply blood to the heart muscle) is partly or completely blocked.
 If the coronary arteries are only partly blocked, the heart may have an adequate blood supply when the person is resting but not when the heart is working hard.
 Thus, testing the heart during stress can help identify coronary artery disease.

 Because exercise stress testing specifically monitors how the heart is functioning, the testing helps doctors distinguish between problems due to a heart disorder and those due to other problems that limit exercise, such as lung disorders, anemia, and poor general fitness.